awslabs/data-solutions-framework-on-aws/framework/src/processing/README.md

 ![Spark EMR Containers Cloudfromation Output](../../../website/static/img/emr-eks-construct-cloudformation-output.png)

-To run a sample job with the infratructure we deployed using SparkRuntimeContainers you can execute the following command:
+To run a sample job with the infratructure we deployed using SparkEmrContainerRuntime you can execute the following command:

 ```sh
 aws emr-containers start-job-run \